 George Haddon’s art provides great supplementary content that further simplifies and converts the information given to children into something easily comprehensible.
-The art’s simplicity also lessons the harshness of the information, reinforcing the delicate balance that must be respected when discussing delicate subjects.
+The art’s simplicity also lessons the harshness of the information, reinforcing the delicate balance that must be respected when discussing this subject with younger readers.
 I also enjoyed seeing a diverse range of genders and ethnicities being represented, creating an inclusive atmosphere for its readers.

 What’s important about this piece isn’t just the information it provides on Dementia.
 The book also facilitates discussions on the matter, and opens a dialogue not only about the disease, but also the feelings a child may be experiencing as a result of it.
 It never intends to further overwhelm its reader, but instead reassures them that their feelings are completely natural, and discusses potential options for mitigating negative feelings (“It can help to share your feelings”, “What else makes you feel better?”).
-With this, a personalised and supportive network is stressed – it reassures them that we understand how they feel, and that they aren’t alone.
-It’s a great starting point for adjusting a young child to a situation they have no doubt noticed beginning to occur.
+With this, a personalised and supportive network is stressed – it assures their feelings are understood, and that they aren’t alone.

 Again, I cannot stress how much nuance must have gone into designing this book.
 It is simple and succinct, like a good picture-book should be, but still brings with it invaluable insight from the leading experts on dementia.
 I’d highly recommend this piece, whether it’s to assist in the process your family may be going through, or just to support Dementia Australia, and with it future works in a similar vein.